 Mentees, or proteges, (those being mentored) are new librarians who have been employed in a professional position for 6 months-5 years.

 We welcome mentees from all types of libraries, in all positions, to apply for the career mentoring program.
 Mentees are those who have been in a professional position for 6 months to 5 years and seek guidance and advice from an experienced librarian.
 ALA membership is encouraged but not required.
 This is not intended as a job search program; please consult the Resume Review Service Committee for more assistance with gaining initial employment in the field.

 Mentors will be expected to introduce themselves to you initially via email at the start of the program, at which point mentees will respond with an introduction of their own.
 If there are ever any administrative questions, mentees will have access to an NMRT Mentoring Committee member to help troubleshoot.
 At the end of the program, mentees will be asked to give feedback to the Committee to help determine how the program can be improved.
 Mentees will receive a letter recognizing their participation in this program for their files upon request.

 All participants are asked to recognize that participating in this program involves a time commitment and a commitment to your mentor/mentee.
 Further, participants are asked to inform the NMRT committee member supervising their pairing if there are any problems contacting their partner at any time.
 Finally, mentors and mentees should keep in mind that this program is a learning experience for all participants.

-If you have any questions, or interested in being a mentor or a mentee, please contact the NMRT Mentoring Committee at firstname.lastname@example.org.
+If you have any questions or interest in being a mentor or a mentee, contact the NMRT Mentoring Committee at firstname.lastname@example.org, please.